SBCV/Blender-Matrix-World-Addon/README.md

 # Blender-Matrix-World-Addon
-This Blender addon allows to set and apply matrix world transformations to objects using Blender's GUI
+This Blender add-on allows to set and apply matrix world transformations to objects using Blender's GUI

 ## Overview
 The matrix is stored inside Blender's text editor (which can be used to edit the matrix)